DioxusLabs/dioxus/docs/guide/src/en/getting_started/hot_reload.md

 # Desktop/Liveview/TUI

-For desktop, LiveView, and tui, you can place the hot reload macro before your app runs to enable hot reloading.
+For desktop, LiveView, and tui, you can place the hot reload macro at the top of your main function to enable hot reloading.

 ## Setup